The Negroni is a classic Italian cocktail made with just three ingredients in equal parts: gin, sweet vermouth and Campari!

 - A Campari and Soda is a light and refreshing cocktail perfect for serving as an aperitivo.

-- A Milano Torino is almost a Negroni, it's just Campari and sweet vermouth.
+- A Milano Torino is an easy drink recipe that's almost a Negroni, it's just Campari and sweet vermouth.

 Recipe